mrmacright/Metal-HUD-Mobile-Config/README.md

 ### Switch to Xcode Beta (sometimes required for new devices)

 If your device doesn’t appear or isn’t connecting, it may be due to the device requiring a newer version of Xcode and Command Line Tools.
+For example the M5 iPad Pro

 Try switching to the latest Xcode Beta and its Command Line Tools:
 ```